XlogicX/m2elf/README.md

 --out (output file)<br>
 --binary (if the input is already binary form)<br>
 --mem (bytes)<br>
---entry (add this number to offset, in decimal)
+--entry (This changes the entry point, it adds to the offset whichever decimal number is provided)

 m2elf --in source_file.m --out executable_file --mem 100<br>
 (chmod 755 executable_file)